TheAlgorithms/Algorithms-Explanation/en/Dynamic Programming/Longest Increasing Subsequence.md

 and replace an number with `A[i]`, if there exists a number `A[j]` such that if `E` > `A[i]` < `A[j]`, it means, the new number falls somewhere between `A[j]` and `E`.

 What if `A[i]` is smaller than all elements in the present list of subsequences?
 In this case, we have to create a new list and add `A[i]` into it.
 The invariant is to maintain lists of increasing sequences and update them based on the next number.
 Each time a new element is to be added, scan all the lists of subsequences in decreasing order of their length.
-The following algorithm shows how to add/replace the new elements in the existing lists or to create a new list with it.
+The following algorithm shows how to add/replace the new elements in the existing lists or to create a new list with them.

 ```
 1. If A[i] is the smallest among all end candidates of active lists, start a new active list with A[i] of length 1.